-5 Table 4 and 5 of CC15_05AnnualReportOnMembersERSPerformace_Rev1.pdf coupled with the adoption of clear and binding disincentives for non-compliance.
+Effective monitoring, efficient reporting and demonstrable compliance with best practice mitigation measures is urgently needed if this situation is to be rectified.
+The only way to resolve this, according to some of the respondents, is to increase human observer coverage, supported with electronic monitoring, coupled with the adoption of clear and binding disincentives for non-compliance.
 Since there is no process in place to penalize Members for non-compliance with ERS measures, there is little incentive to comply.
 Indeed, the latest report at 2020 Compliance Committee showed the worst record of compliance, by some Members, with very important requirements, such as the utilization of at least "two of three" best-practice seabird mitigation measures.
 Although observer coverage for most Members has achieved the required 10% level, this coverage rate was considered insufficient by some, and not aligned with fisheries where the target species is of high conservation concern.
 For example, in CCAMLR, the toothfish fishery (a species vulnerable to overfishing) requires 100% coverage (and krill 75% coverage).
 According to those respondents, insufficient observer coverage undermines the ability of the CCSBT to fulfil its mandate to both sustainably manage the SBT fishery and to reduce the impacts on ERS.
 The minimal observer coverage rate, therefore, should be increased to, at least, 20% and ideally to 100%.

-Despite the several shortcomings of CCSBT performance regarding ERS, some Members opined that a considerable improvement has been achieved since the first performance review, in 2008, including the annual ERSWG Data Exchange, the revised CCSBT Scientific Observer Program Standards to cover new seabird mitigation measures, the revised template for ERSWG national report and for the ERSWG Data Exchange, with more detailed information on ERS (finer spatial resolution, use of mitigation measures, fate of released fish6 etc.), and the resolution adopted in 2018, to align CCSBT's ERS measures with those of other tuna RFMOs, requiring Members to comply with all ERS measures in force in their areas of competence.
+Despite the several shortcomings of CCSBT performance regarding ERS, some Members opined that a considerable improvement has been achieved since the first performance review, in 2008, including the annual ERSWG Data Exchange, the revised CCSBT Scientific Observer Program Standards to cover new seabird mitigation measures, the revised template for ERSWG national report and for the ERSWG Data Exchange, with more detailed information on ERS (finer spatial resolution, use of mitigation measures, fate of released fish60 etc.), and the resolution adopted in 2018, to align CCSBT's ERS measures with those of other tuna RFMOs, requiring Members to comply with all ERS measures in force in their areas of competence.
 The Secretariat also begun to produce an "annual report on the implementation by Members of ERS measures", for consideration by the Compliance Committee.
 Some who recognized these advancements, however, have pondered that they have not yet been able to produce any measurable reduction in the impact of SBT fishing on seabirds.
 A recently agreed multi-year Seabird Strategy is also yet to gain traction, being unclear if or when it might lead to any improvements to CCSBT's performance in this area.